Network Capabilities

 You can register callbacks to be notified about specific network events in real-time:

-from pydoll.events.network import NetworkEvents
+from pydoll.protocol.network.events import NetworkEvent

 from functools import partial